Contributed by Maine Historical Society

 At the signing ceremony are, from left, Mrs. Henry Cobb, Mrs. Carl E. Milliken, Governor Carl E. Milliken, Deborah Knox Livingstone, Florence Brooks Whitehouse, Charles Milliken, Mrs. Guy P. Gannett, Mrs. Arthur T. Balentine and Mrs. William R. Pattangall.

-- Title: Signing of Woman Suffrage Proclamation, 1917
+- Title: Signing of Woman Suffrage Proclamation, Augusta, 1917

 - Creation Date: 1917-02-23